sendyhalim/blog/content/posts/git/2020-04-12-phabricator-developing-feature-on-top-of-other-feature.md

                      bx1---bx2---bx3---> [FB]
 ```

-That's it, now you can do `arc land` safely.
+That's it, now you can do `arc land` cleanly.
 I hope it helps, wish there's an easier way.